27m/eightdrivertuning/index.md

 Then, wait for a maintainer of this repository to approve your pull request, shortly afterwards your tune should be live on the site!

+### Option 2:

+DM marshall#4949 with all the details of your tune, and we will add it for you.